Thursday, November 3, 2016

 So on November 2, 2016, when Game 7 of the World Series stretched into its tenth inning, it felt less like a baseball game and more like a reckoning.
 Rain had paused the world, the score was tied, and a century of ghosts seemed to lean in a little closer.

 I watched that game from my living room, surrounded by people who weren’t nearly as emotionally invested in the Cubs as I was.
-They knew I cared—knew it mattered—but they didn’t feel it in their bones the way I did.
+They knew I cared, knew it mattered, but they didn’t feel it in their bones the way I did.
 Still, they watched with me, patiently riding the emotional roller coaster, quietly supportive while I paced, shouted, swore, and occasionally buried my face in my hands.
-I was alone in the depth of it, but I wasn’t alone—and somehow, that made the night feel even more intimate, more personal, like I was carrying the weight of generations all by myself in that room.
+I was alone in the depths of it, but I wasn’t truly alone, and somehow, that made the night feel even more desperate, more personal, like I was carrying the weight of generations all by myself in that room.

 The highs and lows of that night were biblical.
 Fowler’s leadoff homer felt like a miracle.
 Baez going yard, Ross’s redemption.
 A 5–1 lead in the fifth.
 A 6–3 lead in the eighth.
 And then, suddenly, it started slipping.

-Chapman came in—overworked, exhausted, human—and just like that, the ghosts showed up.
+Chapman came in overworked, exhausted, and human.
+And just like that, the ghosts showed up.
 Davis homered.
 The game was tied.
 The stadium in Cleveland thundered, and a familiar voice started whispering in my head: We blew it again.

 The room erupted, but I just sat there.
 Not out of disbelief, but because I didn’t want the moment to move past me too quickly.
 After 108 years, I had learned how to wait.